 Contrary to intuition, flying best glide speed during a turnback is NOT necessarily the best.
-While best glide speed yields the furthest distance to glide in a straight line, things change in turns.
-This is because anything that increases the true airspeed in the turn, like flying best glide speed, results in a larger turn radius and a slower turn rate, which increases track distance and time in the turn, and subsequently more altitude loss in the turnback.
+While best glide speed yields the furthest distance to glide in a straight line, things change in 180 degree+ turns.
+This is because the objective is different.
+The goal is not to travel the greatest distance, but to lose the least amount of altitude in the turn.
+Anything that increases the true airspeed in the turn, like flying best glide speed, results in a larger turn radius and a slower turn rate, which increases track distance and time in the turn, and subsequently more altitude loss in the turnback.
 However, this is balanced by the fact that best glide speed is the best speed to fly when wings level.